 |Collaboration and partnership||Partnerships with a broad range of service, business, health and welfare, and education and training providers across the region|

 Haven; Home, Safe has been providing services to the homeless and disadvantaged for over two decades across Victoria’s Loddon and Mallee regions.
-The Sidney Myer Haven initiative in Bendigo, combines a 23-unit medium-term residential complex supported by an intensive life-skills development program aimed at supporting residents to step up and become valuable and engaged community members.
+The Sidney Myer Haven initiative in Bendigo, combines a 23-unit medium-term residential complex supported by an intensive life-skills development program aimed at supporting residents to transform their lives and realise long-term positive change for themselves and their families.

-- The Social Curriculum Report brought together many regional providers for the first time, resulting in a deeper understanding of the issues and problems faced by disadvantaged people trying to improve personal capacity and skills.
+- The project has brought together many regional providers for the first time, resulting in a deeper understanding of the issues and problems faced by disadvantaged people trying to improve personal capacity and skills.